-Feminized seeds are bred to produce only female plants once they are planted, as opposed to regular seeds that have a 50% chance of producing male plants.
+Feminized seeds are bred to produce only female plants, as opposed to regular seeds that have a 50% chance of producing male plants.

-Chances are good that you've heard someone mention the term feminized seeds, meaning a cannabis seed designed to produce only female plants.
-Feminized cannabis seeds are important in the world of cannabis cultivation because only female plants produce consumable flowers.
+Feminized cannabis seeds are important to cannabis cultivation because only female plants produce consumable flowers.

 Beyond the fact that male cannabis plants produce pollen sacs instead of flowers, having males plants around female plants can ruin an entire harvest.
 That's because male plants pollinate the buds of young female plants.
-When that happens, the flowers will be full of seeds, making them of a much lower consumption quality.
+When that happens, the flowers will be full of seeds, lowering their quality and value.

-Breeders and growers developed feminized cannabis seeds to address these potential challenges.
-By increasing the likelihood that all your seeds will produce only female plants you eliminate the possibility of getting a male plant that won't produce flowers and of having a male plant accidentally pollinate flower-bearing female plants.
+Breeders and growers developed feminized cannabis seeds to address these challenges.
+By increasing the likelihood that all your seeds will produce female plants, you eliminate the possibility of getting a male plant that won't produce flowers and of having a male plant accidentally pollinate flower-bearing female plants.

 How to get feminized seeds

 Feminized cannabis seeds are very mainstream.
-It is easy to purchase them anywhere you can buy marijuana seeds.
-In general, you can buy feminized seeds online from seed banks around the world.
-And if you live in a place where home growing is legal, you should be able to purchase feminized seeds at most dispensaries.
-You can also feminize seeds on your own but to get the best feminized seeds, it's a good idea to buy them from a reputable breeder or seed bank.
+You can buy feminized cannabis seeds online from seed banks around the world.
+And if you live in a place where home cultivation is legal, you should be able to purchase feminized seeds at most dispensaries.
+You can also feminize seeds on your own, but to get the best feminized seeds, buy them from a reputable breeder or seed bank.

 How are marijuana seeds feminized?